slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - the way of man is the way of the gang
 > *"Cultivate 12 people who love you, because they are worth more than 12 million people who like you."
 -- Kevin Kelly*
--->
+- either have children or become a saint, because eventually, you have to find something you love more than you love yourself. -- naval
+- your family is broken but youre going to fix teh world. -- naval if raising children was less rewarding than not doing it, the human race would have gone extinct. -- naval
+- if you don't have kids you'll be the first organism of your direct ancestors to not reproduce since the beggining of life -->

 > *"Your friends are the ones that go to your funeral in a day of rain."